 I am presenting at Wired In Travel on November 29 & 30 in Singapore.
 There are two sessions I am in.

-- The Wired Debate II: The Future of Distribution – What Will Customers Want?
+On day 1 - The Wired Debate II: The Future of Distribution – What Will Customers Want?

 The different online business models in a row – love them or hate them – these are the games consumers now play.
 What will customers gravitate towards – the multi-choice platform, the specialists, the generalists or the search masters?
 Each speaker will have 10 minutes each to champion their business model.
 Which will rule in the future – you decide.